-50. MATCH FORMAT
+51. MATCH FORMAT

 Each main draw singles match (round robin, quarterfinals, semifinals, finals and third place playoffs) and relegation (16th place) playoff singles match shall be the best of three tiebreak sets, unless otherwise approved by the ITF.
-All other playoff matches shall play two tiebreak sets and a 10 point match tiebreak shall be played in place of a third set.
+All other playoff matches shall play two tiebreak sets and a 10point match tiebreak shall be played in place of a third set.
+No rest shall be allowed after the second set.
+In Doubles, No-Ad scoring shall be used and a 10 point match tiebreak will be played if the score reaches one set all.
+No rest shall be allowed after the second set.